OPENAIRINTERFACE/openairinterface5g/doc/ORAN_FHI7.2_Tutorial.md

 Example taken for AMD EPYC 9374F 32-Core Processor

-### Two numa nodes
+### Two NUMA Nodes

-Below is the output of `/proc/cmdline` of a two numa node server,
+Below is the output of `/proc/cmdline` of a two NUMA node server,

 ```
 NUMA: